 Grenada’s Citizenship by Investment (CBI) program continues to draw global investors who value security, mobility, and the prestige of holding a second passport from one of the Caribbean’s most respected nations.
 Much of its appeal lies not only in Grenada’s visa-free access to more than 140 countries but also in its special E-2 Treaty with the United States.
 This agreement allows Grenadian citizens to apply for an American investor visa, a privilege that very few Caribbean countries can offer.

 However, obtaining Grenadian citizenship is not as straightforward as selecting a firm online.
-Under the Citizenship by Investment Act No. 15 of 2013, all applications must be filed with licensed local agents authorized by the Investment Migration Agency.
+Under the Citizenship by Investment Act No. 15 of 2013, all applications must be filed with licensed local agents authorised by the Investment Migration Agency.
 The agency oversees each stage of the process, from eligibility and background checks to escrow fund verification and final approval, ensuring that all applications meet the country’s strict legal and compliance standards.

 This ultimate guide has been created to help investors make informed, lawful, and transparent decisions.
 Every law firm and agent mentioned here has been verified through official Grenadian sources, including: